 The module is MIDI compatible, which enables you to connect the kit to your computer for external sample triggering and recording.
 You can connect the kit to a drum amp or PA for practicing and live performance.

 Most electronic drum kits include some sort of recording feature (though how they do it can vary quite wildly!).
 Moreover, there are three ways of recording with this unit.

 - Recording on the Nitro Module: The first way would be the simplest one.
 Just hit the “rec” button on your module and record your playing.
 Though you can’t export sounds caught in this way, it is a great tool for listening to your playing, hearing mistakes, etc.

 - Using the Audio Output: The second method would be via audio output.
 Just connect the module with some recording device and you’ll get pretty decent sound quality.
 It is a very simple method.
 Even your smartphone could work.

 - MIDI: Finally, there is a good old MIDI conversion.
-This module offers a lot of connectivity, so you can use either MIDI in/out or USB port.
+This module offers a lot of connectivity, so you can use either MIDI in/out or a USB port.
 Just find some recording software and use your electronic drums as MIDI triggers.

 All these specs sound very nice, but let’s go through some common practicality issues: